LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

   - It is also possible to describe or characterize dependencies as "strong" or "weak".
 A tight coupling leads to strong dependencies, and a loose coupling leads to weak dependencies, or even no dependencies in some situations.
   - Dependencies or couplings, are directional.
 When A depends on B doesn't mean that B also depends on A.

+  **Why are Dependencies Bad?**

+  Dependencies are bad because they decrease reuse.
+Decreased reuse is bad for many reasons.
+A lot of times reusing methods, classes can have a positive impact on development speed, code quality, code readability.

+  **Dependency Types**

+  A dependency isn't just a dependency.
+There are several types of dependencies.
+Each type leads to more or less flexibility in the code.
+    - Class Dependencies
+    - Interface Dependencies
+    - Method / Field Dependencies

+  Class dependencies are dependencies on classes Interface dependencies are dependencies on interfaces Method or field dependencies are dependencies on concrete methods or fields of an object.

+  **Local and Context Dependecies**

+  When developing applications it is normal to break the application into minor components.
+Some of these components are general purpose components, which could be useful in other applications too.
+Other components are applications specific and are not of any use out of the application.

+  - any classes bleonging to the API are "local".
+The rest of the application is the "context".
+If a general purpose component depends on application specific classes, this is called a "context dependency".
+Context dependencies are bad because it makes the the general purpose component unusable outside of the application too.
+  - Creating context dependencies are often created to try to simplify the design of the application.